All businesses require periodic auditing, which means managing the departments, such as finances, risks, and policies.

 Which Audit to Do?

-1. Internal Audit: To check the organization's internal controls, corporate governance, and uniting processes.
+1. 1.
+Internal Audit: To check the organization's internal controls, corporate governance, and uniting processes.

-2. External Audit: Independent examination of the financial statements prepared by the organization.
+1. 2.
+External Audit: Independent examination of the financial statements prepared by the organization.

-3. SOX Audit: Sarbanes Oxley (SOX) compliance risk audit measures how an organization manages its internal controls.
+1. 3.
+SOX Audit: Sarbanes Oxley (SOX) compliance risk audit measures how an organization manages its internal controls.

-4. IT audit: It examines and evaluates an organization's information technology infrastructure, policies and operation.
+• 4.
+IT audit: It examines and evaluates an organization's information technology infrastructure, policies and operation.

 The Audit Process

-Engagements are created to carry out the entire audit process.
+Engagements are created to carry out the entire process.
 The below flow shows the work done in each state of the engagement.

 Conclusion

-Through its partnership with ServiceNow, inMorphis provides a platform for audit management, helping businesses document, monitor, evaluate, and report on their audits.
+Through its partnership with ServiceNow, inMorphis provides a platform for their management, helping businesses document, monitor, evaluate, and report on their audits.
 The system allows for automating repetitive tasks, resource planning, and scoping engagements.

 learn more about ServiceNow GRC and how it can help your organization with audit management